-Baseline environmental fisheries studies have been conducted by ADF&G intermittently since 1974.
-The projects were financed with federal funding averaging \$29,000 per year for the first three years.
-An allocation of \$100,000 was received for this study.
-The National Marine Fisheries Service (NMFS) and U.S. Fish and Wildlife Service (USFWS) contracted ADF&G to conduct a one-year assessment of salmon populations utilizing the Susitna River in the vicinity of the proposed Devils Canyon dam site during 1974.
-The objectives of these studies were to determine the adult salmon distribution, relative abundance and migrational timing and to determine juvenile rearing areas (Barrett, 1974).
+Baseline environmental fisheries studies have been conducted by contracted ADF&G to conduct a one-year assessment of salmon populations utilizing the Susitna River in the vicinity of the proposed Devils

+ADF&G intermittently since 1974.
+The projects were financed with federal determine the adult salmon distribution, relative abundance and migrational timing and to determine juvenile rearing areas (Barrett, 1974).
 Additional funding was received in 1975, 1976, and 1977 from USFWS to continue and expand these studies and to monitor the physical and chemical parameters associated with the mainstem Susitna (USFWS, 1976 and Riis, 1977).
 Additional baseline studies will not be initiated during 1978 due to lack of funding.